pdb_extract

 Extract diffraction data statistics

-For an X-Ray structure, after you upload a model coordinates to start pdb_extract, at the 2nd page you can specify the reflection data processing software and upload the log files for pdb_extract to parse certain statistics into the final file.
+For an X-Ray structure, after you upload a model coordinates file at Step 2, at Step 3 you can specify the reflection data processing software and upload the log files for each processing step (indexing, scaling, molecular replacement, phasing, refinement). pdb_extract will parse statistics from these log files into the final output file.

-Extract from a common metadata template and log files together
+Extract from a common metadata file and log files together

-For an X-Ray structure, at the 2nd page, you can upload both a common metadata file and reflection data processing log files.
-Metadata from all files will be extracted and incorporated into the final file.
-You can also provide sequence information in the webform of the page if the sequences are not provided in the common metadata file.
+For an X-Ray structure, at Step 3, you can provide both a common metadata file and reflection data processing log files.
+Metadata from all sources will be extracted and incorporated into the final output file.
+You can also provide sequence information in the webform at the bottom of Step 3 if the sequences are not provided in the common metadata file.

 Cases specific to 3DEM